 - Make sure your heating and hot water are only on when you need them.
 If it gets really cold use a timer to set your heating to come on earlier and go off later rather than turning the thermostat up.

 - Turn appliances off rather than leaving them on standby; this could save you £30 a year!

-- Unplug your mobile phone and laptop after it’s fully charged, as they’ll continue to consume electricity if they’re still plugged in.
+- Unplug your mobile phone and laptop after it’s fully charged, as they will continue to consume electricity if they are still plugged in.

 - Properties built after 1920 could benefit from cavity wall insulation.
 Without this insulation, almost a third of your house’s heat can escape.
 Filling in the gaps in the your brickwork, you could save up to £135 a year.